My Place Program Application Process

 Transfer Applicants must have completed at least 2 full-time semesters and/or 24 credits of college-level work.

 If residing on campus, applicants must demonstrate readiness for independent college living.
-Indicators of readiness include independently managing self-care (personal hygiene, medication schedule, sleep/wake schedule), ability to self-advocate and make daily decisions without assistance (what to wear, what to eat, how to use discretionary time), experience with sleeping away from home without family members (i.e. camps, school trips, etc.), ability to identify and implement strategies for self-calming and managing emotions.
+Indicators of readiness include independently managing self-care (personal hygiene, medication schedule, sleep/wake schedule), ability to self-advocate and make daily decisions without assistance (what to wear, what to eat, how to use discretionary time), experience with sleeping away from home without family members (i.e. camps, school trips, etc.), and the ability to identify and implement strategies for self-calming and managing emotions.

 - Students must complete the My Place application and participate in the interview process to determine if the My Place program is a good fit for their individual needs.